Lost in the 50s

 - Fill out the Resort City Tax application form.

-- Turn in the following to the Planning Department along with the application fee:
+- Turn in the following to the Planning and Building Division along with the application fee:

 - *You must also include the following if applying for a non-owner occupied STR in a residential zone that is not part of a waterfront development of 10 units or more: